norquisd/dotfiles-arch/README.md

 If you haven't used a tiling manager before, having good keyboard shortcuts for window navigation and workspaces is crucial.
 Typically, one would use something like *super+h,j,k,l* or *super+up,down,left,right* for window navigation, and *super+1* to move to workspace 1, *super+2* to move to workspace 2, etc. Then maybe something like *super+shift+1* to move your active window to workspace 1 and so on.
 Personally, I use 4 static workspaces, rather than dynamic workspaces, which you can enable via gnome-tweaks -> Workspaces.
 Finally, you'd probably want to come up with some keyboard shortcuts for frequently used applications, like a terminal, browser, file explorer, etc.

-If you want exactly the setup that I have in the picture, then here are the other extensions I use:
+If you want exactly the setup that I have in my screenshots, then here are the other extensions I use:

 - [dynamic-panel-transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/) for the transparent top bar (I use full transparency at all times, and I also tick "Remove excess panel styling" to get rid of some glitches with the arc theme).
 - [coverflow alt-tab](https://extensions.gnome.org/extension/97/coverflow-alt-tab/)